tomribaroff/CapstoneProject/README.md

 ![](Pictures/After.png)

+This plot displays the validation set (2018 & 2019), and I used its MSE as my comparison to the previous Model.

 Please feel free to look through my ProjectNotebook file for a much more detailed look at the project, or simply read my blog post of a walk through my project:

 https://medium.com/@tomribaroff/improving-stock-market-predictions-using-natural-language-processing-120d1fdc0ff4